 What Was Life Like in Early Philadelphia

 Walking through Philadelphia today, it's easy to forget that this city started as something radical — an experiment in peaceful coexistence, religious freedom, and deliberate planning in the middle of a colonial world that was anything but peaceful.
-Consider this: if you've ever wondered what it was actually like to live in early Philadelphia, you're not alone.
+If you've ever wondered what it was actually like to live in early Philadelphia, you're not alone.
 There's something about those first decades that still captures the imagination, maybe because the city William Penn built in 1682 was so different from anything else in colonial America.

 So let's dig into it.
 What was life actually like in early Philadelphia?